-Figure 7 further clarifies this result.
-If the shock is small enough, regardless of whether capital is mobile or not, it is optimal for national central banks to maintain full employment.
-In this case, financial openness does not affect the inflation and unemployment response to a global rise in demand for tradables.
-If the shock is large enough, however, the monetary response under financial integration is characterized by lower inflation and higher unemployment.
-For instance, compared to financial autarky, when $\omega{i,0} = .35$ central banks choose to reduce inflation by around one percentage point, even though this entails a rise in unemployment to almost 10 percent.25 Free capital mobility is thus associated with a deflationary bias during periods of buoyant demand for tradable goods relative to non-tradable ones.
+Figure 5 goes back to our numerical example.31 If the shock is small enough, regardless of whether central banks cooperate or not, it is optimal to maintain full employment.
+In this case, international cooperation does not affect the inflation and unemployment response to a global rise in demand for tradables.
+If the shock is large enough, however, the uncooperative monetary response is characterized by lower inflation and higher unemployment.
+For instance, if $\omega_0 = .33$ there are no gains from international cooperation.
+However, when $\omega_0 = .35$ self-oriented central banks choose to reduce inflation by around one percentage point compared to the cooperative benchmark, even though this entails a rise in unemployment to almost 7 percent.32